oliviawestmacottssw/SSW.Rules.Content/rules/do-have-an-outbound-script/rule.md

 Assume for a minute you're a professional athlete and are preparing for an event at some time in the immediate future.
 You spend the majority of your time practicing and trying to perfect your shot, jump or speed.
 Only a fraction of your time is actually spent competing.
 So why should it be any different in business?
 This same concept should always be adapted to your outbound script as you're only going to be spending a fraction of the time on the phone and you want to get it right on the day.

 Practice on your script should always be with someone else in your company that has more knowledge of the topic than you.
 This will give you far greater experience by having to answer questions and deal with stronger objections than what you will more than likely get from your actual call.
 Remember a professional tennis player does not become number 1 in the world by practicing against mere amateurs; he practices against the best to be the best!
-DO THE SAME!​
+DO THE SAME!